-5.8 Testing and Flushing of Sewers
+5.9 Testing and Flushing of Sewers

-The complete sewer system, including house connections, shall be tested (infiltration / exfiltration / deflection), and flushed in accordance with OPSS 410, including video inspection.
+The complete sewer system, including house connections, shall be tested (infiltration / exfiltration and deflection), and flushed in accordance with OPSS 410, including video inspection.

 The Developer shall arrange the tests for sections of sewer between Maintenance Holes and shall inform the Municipal Engineer when a section is on test and ready for inspection.
+All testing and video inspection is at the Developer's expense.

-Sewers shall be video inspected at least twice by the developer, once immediately prior to base asphalt and once immediately prior to surface asphalt placement.
-Any sections of sewer which fail to meet the requirements of this section shall be repaired and retested.
+Sewers and services shall be video inspected at least three by the developer, once before phase 1 preliminary is granted after the pipes are installed.
+This will start the 2year warranty on the pipes.
+Once before Stage 2 Preliminary is granted and once before stage 3 preliminary is granted prior to surface asphalt being poured.
+Any sections of sewer which fail to meet the requirements of this section shall be repaired and retested (infiltration, deflection and video inspection) until results are satisfactory to the Municipality.
+All repairs and retest will be at the Developer's expense.

-5.9 Completion and Acceptance
+5.10 Completion and Acceptance

-The complete sewage collection system installation must be approved by the Municipal Engineer prior to the issuance of building permits for the subdivision.
+The complete sanitary sewage collection system installation must be approved by the Municipal Engineer prior to the issuance of building permits for the subdivision.